P7XCKD/NF/Notes Factory/Semister 5/SDM/qb/sdm pt 1 sample paper.md

 ***

 **NOTE:** The provided syllabus for Chapter 2 also mentions the **COCOMO model**.
 Based on its complexity and the typical question patterns for this topic, a question on it is most likely to be for **4 or 6 marks**.
-For example, a question could be to define the COCOMO model (4 marks) or to explain its different levels (6 marks).
+For example, a question could be to define the COCOMO model (4 marks) or to explain it along with sum (6 marks).